 - Co-occurring medical conditions

-Both behavioral (therapy) and pharmacological (medications) methods help restore some degree of normalcy to brain function and behavior.
-Both treatments are helpful when used alone, but combining both types of treatment, with the supervision of professionals is the most successful approach.
+Both behavioral (therapy) and pharmacological (medication-assisted treatment) methods help restore some degree of normalcy to brain function and behavior.
+Both treatments are helpful when used alone, but combining both types of treatment with the supervision of professionals is the most successful approach.
 A professional heroin addiction treatment center such as Kingsway Recovery can help an individual find long-term recovery.

 Symptoms of Heroin Withdrawal